Substra/substra-documentation/docs/source/operations/orchestrator/deployment.rst

 Setup TLS for the Orchestrator
 ------------------------------

-If you want to you can enable TLS for your orchestrator.
+In a production environment, it is highly recommended to enable TLS for your orchestrator.
-For this you will need to generate a few certificates, here we will generate them manually but you can also use automated tools for this task.
+For this, you will need to generate a few certificates.
+Here we will generate them manually but you can also use automated tools for this task.
 If you want to use automated tools we provide a certificate resource for `cert-manager <https://cert-manager.io/>`_, check out the ``orchestrator.tls.createCertificates`` values.

 To setup TLS, follow these steps: